numynox/talasius/content/info/arrival/index.en.md

 If you choose to travel by plane, we suggest one of the following airports.

-*   **Bergamo Airport (BGY):** Also misleadingly called "Milano Bergamo".
-It is the closest airport, located about **40 minutes** from Iseo or Brescia.
+*   **Bergamo Airport (BGY):** Also misleadingly called "Milan Bergamo".
+It is the closest airport, located about **40 minutes** by car from Iseo or Brescia.
 It is served mostly by low-cost airlines like Ryanair.
 There is a direct airport bus to Brescia ([option 1](https://www.airportbusexpress.it/en-GB/bus-stop-timetable/bresciaautostazione-orioalserio) or [option 2](https://autostradale.it/en/i-nostri-servizi/transfer-aeroportuali/brescia-autostazione-bergamo-orio-al-serio/)).
-*   **Milano Linate (LIN):** About **60 minutes** from Iseo or Brescia.
-It is served by standard airlines like Lufthansa or Air Dolomiti, and you can easily reach the main train station of Milano Centrale by metro or bus.
+*   **Milan Linate (LIN):** About **60 minutes** by car from Iseo or Brescia.
+It is served by standard airlines like Lufthansa or Air Dolomiti.
+If you are traveling by public transport, you can easily reach Milano Centrale main station by metro or bus.
+From there, continue by train to Brescia.
-*   **Milano Malpensa (MXP):** About **90 minutes** from Iseo or Brescia, also served by standard airlines, and you can reach Milano Centrale by train or bus in 60 minutes.
-This is the least comfortable airport option for logistics.
+*   **Milan Malpensa (MXP):** About **90 minutes** by car from Iseo or Brescia, also served by standard airlines.
+If you are traveling by public transport, you can reach Milano Centrale main station by train or bus in 60 minutes.
+From there, continue by train to Brescia.
+This is logistically the least comfortable airport option.

-Verona Airport (VRN) is located about 50 minutes from Brescia and 70 minutes from Iseo, but mostly offers only regional flights.
+Verona Airport (VRN) mostly offers regional flights only.

 ## Traveling together